Contrasting Taitron Components (TAIT) and The Competition

-Taitron Components (NASDAQ: TAIT) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Taitron Components to related companies based on the strength of its institutional ownership, valuation, profitability, analyst recommendations, risk, earnings and dividends.
+Taitron Components (NASDAQ: TAIT – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Taitron Components to related businesses based on the strength of its earnings, dividends, risk, analyst recommendations, valuation, profitability and institutional ownership.

+Taitron Components has a beta of 1.32, suggesting that its share price is 32% more volatile than the S&P 500.
+Comparatively, Taitron Components’ peers have a beta of 1.63, suggesting that their average share price is 63% more volatile than the S&P 500.

+Taitron Components pays an annual dividend of $0.18 per share and has a dividend yield of 5.1%.
+Taitron Components pays out 46.2% of its earnings in the form of a dividend.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.7% and pay out 26.3% of their earnings in the form of a dividend.
+Taitron Components has increased its dividend for 5 consecutive years.

-This is a summary of current ratings and target prices for Taitron Components and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Taitron Components and its peers, as reported by MarketBeat.

 |Sell Ratings